E-Sh4rk/KuruTools/README.md

 Some notes about the level editor:

+- Depending on the input ROM, the *Kuru Kuru Kururin* or *Kururin Paradise* editor will be loaded.
-- When running it for the first time, it should create a new directory `tiles` that contains all the tiles of the game.
+- When running it for the first time, a new directory `tiles` will be created.
+It contains all the tiles of the game.
 If the level editor exits as soon as you open it, please ensure the ROM is present (see previous section).
 - The level editor saves your levels under the directory `levels`.
 This is the directory that you should copy if you want to backup your levels.
 - The level editor saves the patched ROM as `output.gba` (by default).
 You should not modify this file manually as it will be overriden each time you click on the `Build` button.
 If you want to apply custom patches to the ROM, you should apply them to `input.gba` (the patches will be replicated on `output.gba`).